jxai/lean-conky-config/README.md

 If the `pynvml` backend doesn't work, `gpu.nvidia` falls back to a backend offered by Conky itself, which is less powerful.
 In case your Conky was not compiled with `nvidia` support, an error message would show up in the LCC panel.

+### Customize storage mountpoints

+In the STORAGE section, LCC by default shows mountpoints from local filesystems most commonly found on major Linux distros.
+In case you don't see some of your drives, or on the other hand would rather hide certain mountpoints, LCC offers several configurable options in `lcc.config` to help you:

+- `storage_include_fs`: Extra filesystem types to show, specified as a comma-separated string e.g. `"cifs,nfs"`.
+To find the supported types, you may check `/proc/filesystems` or `/lib/modules/$(uname -r)/kernel/fs`.
+- `storage_exclude_fs`: Filesystems you want to hide, a comma-separated string e.g. `"fat,ntfs"`.
+- `storage_exclude_paths`: An array of [Lua patterns](https://www.lua.org/pil/20.2.html) matching specific mountpoints you want to hide.
+If a mountpoint matches any of the patterns it won't show up.
+Check `local.conf.example`.

 ## More Information

 Check official Conky documentation: